 In the weeks and months following 9/11, the U.S. government adopted an aggressive preventative approach to international terrorism.
 This approach was seen through new legislation, executive branch actions, and in how the government was reorganized with counter-terrorism as the defining priority.
 The 20th anniversary of 9/11 is an opportunity to examine what lessons we can learn from this post 9/11 approach, from the expansion of government surveillance, to the opening of Guantanamo Bay, to the restructuring of the executive branch.

 In 2021, the government and law enforcement’s attention is increasingly on domestic terrorism and the threats of extremist groups here at home.
 ACS’s focus on the legal legacy of 9/11 asks the questions: How do we avoid repeating the mistakes made in the wake of 9/11 in how this country addresses the threat of domestic extremism?
 How do we apply the lessons learned from our response to 9/11 to ensure we do not sacrifice civil rights or experience government overreach?
-Throughout September, we will be releasing new publications, podcast episodes, an issue brief, and hosting a program aimed at answering these questions.
-Make sure to check back frequently to access new content.
+The publications, podcast episodes, issue briefs, and other programs included below aim to answer these questions.

 Indefinite Detention: Examining Guantanamo 20 Years After 9/11